Vivekanand-R/AI-Product-Framework/README.md

 Some of the Impacts could be: xx% (30%) increase in medication adherence, | yy% 40% drop in missed appointments | Increase in patient satisfaction scores | Reduction in support center call volume

 Another Example 2: Duolingo — LEarning Through UX (**Best User Centered Design**): Language learning apps have existed forever, but most feel like homework.
 Duolingo flipped the model with relentless User-Centered Design, focusing on: Gamification that Actually Works and Inclusive, Accessible Design.
-Duolingo turned LAnguage LEarning for over 80 million monthly active users.
+Duolingo turned Language Learning for over 80 million monthly active users.
 Their design-led approach didn't just drive downloads, it fueled real habit formation, retention and INformative.

 **4-5.
 Customer Discovery and Digital Transformation:** It’s not just about adopting new tech — it's about **rethinking processes, experiences, and model** for a digital-first world.
 AI plays a major role in DT enablement.